confcompass/ironhorse/README.md

 Besides the base Express plugin, ironhorse ships with additional plugins:

   * config: nconf-based config loading to `app.config`
+  * domains: mongoose database 'domains' with separate models and DB connections
   * passport: passport authentication middleware in `app.passport`
   * i18next: i18next translation library in `app.i18next`
   * kue: kue plugin that starts a job queue in `app.jobs`

+## Changelog

+  * 0.0.7 [30-08-2013]
+    * The models option of each domain accepts either a string path, or a list of paths.

 ## License